 What to Bring

 If you’re coming to Bamfield to take advantage of some of the best fishing excursions in the world, you’ll want to make sure you have a salt water fishing license.
 Be sure to add a salmon tag.
-Annual and day licences can be purchased online via the Department of Fisheries and Oceans.
+Annual and day licenses can be purchased online via the Department of Fisheries and Oceans.

 A portable cooler can also be a good item to bring along for storing fish.
 Many places in Bamfield offer freezer rentals with fish cleaning stations for all your fishing needs.